codethesaurus/docs/docs/thesaurus/best-practices.md

 ## Concept Metadata

 7. For each concept in a file, you can have `code`, `code + comment`, `not-implemented`, or `not-implemented + comment`.
+The optional `name` field is also allowed.
 Other combinations are not valid and might result in errors when the build process checks them over.
 8. If a concept doesn't exist in a language, mark it with `"not-implemented": true` and don't add equivalent code to make it happen.
 If a language doesn't have the functionality, don't write an algorithm to add it.
+9. In language data files, concepts live under a `concepts` object.
+A top-level `categories` object belongs in the `_meta` structure files only and is deprecated in language data files, so don't copy it over when generating a structure file.

 ## Keep the Reader in Mind

-9. Assume anyone reading it might be a beginner.
+10. Assume anyone reading it might be a beginner.
 What's "easy" or "obvious" to you may not be to someone else.
 This is a learning tool and new learners might be using it.